castle-lagarde-8castle-lagarde-8

 Camon, with a hundred rosebushes

-Nestled in the wonderful Ariège countryside, Camon is The medieval gem of the Cathar Pyrenees.
+Nestled in the beautiful Ariège countryside, Camon is THE medieval gem of the Cathar Pyrenees.
 Its narrow streets still resonate with the activity that reigned around its abbey.
-These houses with their arcades and red-tiled roofs are typical of the architecture ariègeoise.
-The rosebushes in bloom lining the streets make it a romantic and picturesque place to stroll, even if the ramparts are sure to remind you of its vocation as a military bastion.
+The houses, with their arcades and red-tiled roofs, are typical ofAriege architecture.
+The rosebushes in bloom lining the streets make it a romantic and picturesque place to stroll, even if the ramparts are a reminder of its vocation as a military stronghold.

 Book